A new year. A time to take stock.

-- What were my sorrows and disappointments, and how have I been changed by them?
+- What were my sorrows and disappointments, and how have they changed me?

 - What books have I read this year, and what impact have they had?

-- What movies and other entertainments have moved m, and in what ways?
+- What movies and other entertainments have moved me, and in what ways?

 - What journeys have I taken?

 - What conditioned patterns have I recognized, and what experiences have allowed me to see them more clearly?